materialsinnovation/pymks/README.md

 The Materials Knowledge Systems (MKS) is a novel data science approach for solving multiscale materials science problems.
-It uses techniques from machine learning, regression analysis, signal processing, and spatial statistics to create structure-property-processing relationships.
-The MKS carries the potential to both bridge multiple length scales (using localization) and provide a framework for solving the inverse material design problem.
+It uses techniques from physics, machine learning, regression analysis, signal processing, and spatial statistics to create structure-property-processing relationships.
+The MKS carries the potential to bridge multiple length scales using localization and homogenization linkages, and provides a data driven framework for solving inverse material design problems.

 See these references for further reading: